Facebook and Instagram ban Alex Jones and other far-right extremists

 Facebook argued in a statement to The Atlantic that this was in line with its earlier approach.
 "We've always banned individuals or organizations that promote or engage in violence and hate, regardless of ideology," a spokesperson said.
 It just took a while to deliver these bans due to the "extensive" process of evaluating potential offenders.

-These bans aren't likely to halt the spread of their associated messages.
-It will prevent them from acting in an official capacity, though, and it also establishes some consistency.
+These bans aren't likely to halt the spread of the extremists' associated messages.
+They can still head elsewhere.
+It will prevent them from acting in an official capacity on major platforms, though, and it also establishes some consistency.
 Facebook has been accused of letting prominent hatemongers persist even as it clamps down on others, particularly on Instagram.
 While this new ban won't please some free speech advocates, it does clear up where Facebook stands on the subject.